TheArkive/ahk-pi/README.md

 In non-portable mode, when you click `Activate EXE`, or double-click on a version in the list, this sets the `base version` and writes registry entries for the `.ahk` extension, context menu entries, and the template that corresponds to the major version (v1 or v2).
 The associated template file will also be automatically copied (and overwritten) to `C:\Windows\ShellNew\Template.ahk`.

 When using Fully Portable Mode, `Activate EXE` will not modify the registry at all.
 It simply sets the `base version`.
+Of course, you must leave the script running in the background when using Fully Portable Mode.

 ## AHK Launcher